DeanoBurrito/northport/docs/kernel/SystemCallList.md

 ### Args
 - `arg0`: base address of modified region.
 This is rounded down to the nearest native page.
 - `arg1`: number of bytes to modify, this will round up to the nearest native page.
+- `arg2`: memory flags to apply to new region.
 - all other args ignored.

 ### Returns: